Newspaperman57/Lua/README.md

 --( ComputerCraft coding )--
 =====================
-Please use the new repo "CC" because of problems with sync.
-\n\n
 This Repository is primary for Computercraft Programs and Projekts.
 Persons who have Read+Write acces:
 \n mathias Pihl(Admin)